junxit/us-congress-bills-115/metadata.md

 - 2017-10-23 — Placed on the Union Calendar, Calendar No. 264.
 - 2017-10-23 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-360.
 - 2017-10-23 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-360.
+- 2017-10-24 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.